-How to Slow Down Climate Change: Ten Household Tips
+How to Slow Climate Change: Ten Household Tips

 Did you get a chance to watch Before the Flood, a collaboration between Leonardo DiCaprio and National Geographic?
-There's no need to fret if you didn't.
-I provided a link to the movie, below, along with a list of household tips on how to slow down climate change.
+If not, there's a link to the movie, below, along with a list of household tips on how to slow down climate change.
 To say that we can stop climate change is a misnomer, though.
 We can't stop climate change.
 It's here.
-The goal, at this point, is to slow its acceleration.
+The goal is to slow its acceleration.
 For more information on the statistics, take a look at this article, which eloquently explains the math.

 Do you believe climate change is real?
 I do, but some of you may feel differently.
 And that's OK.

 Katharine Hayhoe (her blog) is a Christian climate scientist who believes climate change is real.
 However, she also feels we need to reach out to those who don't believe in the science by talking about the kinds of things that will improve the health of our families, especially our children - instead of talking about climate change.
 But people do, sometimes,change their minds about climate change, which is why her work is so important.

 Meanwhile, part of improving health is reducing pollution, which, yet again, leads us to this list of household tips on how to slow down climate change.
 All roads lead to this list.
 The suggestions below the movie are good for Earth and the well being of all her inhabitants, in addition to slowing climate change.

 Now, let's watch the movie.